 In his finally observed historical drama, Andrzej Wajda traces the clash of personality and ideology between two of the French Revolution’s most significant figures – Georges Danton and Maximilien Robespierre.

-Set in the second year of the French Revolution, the film recounts how increasingly popular man of the people, Danton, becomes the focus of paranoia as he criticises the terror.
-Starring Gérard Depardieu as Danton and Polish actor Wojciech Pszoniak as Robespierre, the film is gorgeously lensed by cinematographer Igor Luther.
-The screenplay is co-written by Jean-Calude Carrière.
+Set in the second year of the French Revolution, the film recounts how opportunist, bon vivant and man of the people, Danton, becomes the focus of Robespierre’s increasing paranoia for his outspoken criticism of the Terror.
+The film is an examination of a fatal clash of philosophy, character and methods.
+Starring Gérard Depardieu as Danton and Polish actor Wojciech Pszoniak as Robespierre, it is gorgeously lensed by cinematographer Igor Luther.
+The screenplay is co-written by Jean-Calude Carrière and Agniezska Holland.

-The film carries potent political resonances with Polish “solidarity” – a movement being repressed by the Polish government at the time of production.
-Originally intended to be shot in Poland, the imposition of martial law in 1981, however, made filming in Wajda’s homeland impossible.
+Carrying potent political resonances with Polish “solidarity” – a movement repressed by the Polish government at the time of production – the film was intended to be shot in Poland, but with the imposition of martial law in 1981, this became impossible and the film was shot in France.